daos-stack/daos/src/client/dfs/README.md

 When the file system is created (i.e. when the DAOS container is initialized as an encapsulated namespace), a reserved object (with a predefined object ID) will be added to the container and will record superblock (SB) information about the namespace.
-The SB object is replicated with object class `OC_RP_XSF`, and has the reserved OID 0.0.
+The SB object has the reserved OID 0.0.
+The object class is determined either through the oclass parameter passed to container creation or through automatic selection based on container properties such as the redundancy factor.

 The SB object contains an entry with a magic value to indicate it is a POSIX filesystem.
-The SB object will contain also an entry to the root directory of the filesystem, which will be another reserved object with a predefined OID (1.0), replicated with object class `OC_RP_XSF`, and will have the same representation as a directory (see next section).
+The SB object will contain also an entry to the root directory of the filesystem, which will be another reserved object with a predefined OID (1.0) and will have the same representation as a directory (see next section).
 The OID of the root id will be inserted as an entry in the superblock object.

 The SB will look like this: